— Rainbow Honor Walk —

 Erected 2017 by Rainbow Honor Walk.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Fereydoun Farrokhzad (a few steps from this marker); Barbara Jordan (within shouting distance of this marker); José Sarria (within shouting distance of this marker); AIDS Memorial Quilt (within shouting distance of this marker); Kiyoshi Kuromiya (within shouting distance of this marker); Officer Jane Warner (within shouting distance of this marker); Rikki Streicher (within shouting distance of this marker); Glenn Burke (within shouting distance of this marker).
-Touch for a list and map of all markers in San Francisco.
+Barbara Jordan (a few steps from this marker); Sally Ride (a few steps from this marker); AIDS Memorial Quilt (within shouting distance of this marker); Kiyoshi Kuromiya (within shouting distance of this marker); Rikki Streicher (within shouting distance of this marker); José Sarria

 Additional keywords.
 LGBT LGBTQ

 Categories. • Arts, Letters, Music • Entertainment • Politics •

 More.
 Search the internet for Fereydoun Farrokhzad.